Introduction: Why Financial Clarity Matters

 Metrics in the Company Pillar:

-• Net Profit (dollars and percentage): Net profit tells you how much money is left after all expenses are covered.
+- Net Profit (dollars and percentage): You can see how much money remains after you cover all expenses.

-• Monthly Break-Even Point: This metric is often overlooked, but it’s essential.
+- Monthly Break-Even Point: Companies often overlook this metric, but it drives essential decisions.
 It tells you how much revenue you need to cover your base expenses every month, which helps you manage cash flow effectively.

 Many business owners get too focused on revenue growth without paying attention to margins. **Revenue alone doesn’t tell the whole story—**if your gross or net profit margins are shrinking, you could be growing at a loss.
 Another common mistake is ignoring the break-even point, which leads to cash flow problems.